 Takeaway – There is such thing as a free lunch and it might be the difference between a happy workplace and an unproductive workforce.

 For many people, advice to focus on customer service can seem a little basic or lacking insight but when it comes from a man who sold Zappos to Amazon for $1.2 billion – it’s advice worth heeding.

-Ready to become the next Tony Hsieh leading your own billion dollar company?
+Ready to become the next Tony Hsieh leading your own billion-dollar company?
 Let us help you on your way there.
-Pressfarm is a full-fledged PR agency catering to online companies that are focused on growth.
-We help startups with their PR campaigns to ensure they earn some press mentions, while managing their SEO, Facebook and Google advertising campaigns.
-Our goal is to cut down on the costs of running your startup while doubling up your conversion rates.
+Pressfarm is a full-fledged startup PR agency catering to online companies that are focused on growth.
+We help startup press release campaigns to ensure they earn some press mentions while managing their SEO, Facebook and Google advertising campaigns.
+Our goal is to cut down on the costs of running your pr for startups while doubling up your conversion rates.
 You know what that means!
 More money!
 Do not hesitate to contact us if you want to chat about any of these services.